 The best way to provide general support by talking to them about their work in the subject and how things are going.
 It’s also worth talking to your daughter about how you use IT in your everyday life, be it your smartphone, surfing the web or at work.

 Whom should I contact for further advice or information?

-Please feel free to contact your daughter’s Computer Science teacher by email, or the Head of Computer Science, Mr Ahmad, on email@example.com with as much detailed information as possible.
+Please feel free to contact your child’s Computer Science teacher by email, or Head of Computer Science, Mr Ahmad, on firstname.lastname@example.org.